 Principles of Loyalty

-Before we explore the ways to drive loyal behaviour in the future, there are some critical principles that are today already defined as loyalty best practice today, but aren’t always followed.
-Let’s recap these basics before we leap in to our future vision:
+Before we explore the ways to drive loyal behaviour in the future, there are some critical principles that are today already defined as loyalty best practices today but aren’t always followed.
+Let’s recap these basics before we leap into our future vision:

 The latest technologies that simplify life for customers include payment-linked loyalty, where customers are recognised and rewarded simply from their payment card, and also subscription programmes, where customers get a bundled pricing model for unlimited access to the products they buy everyday anyway.